 If I ever had anything that even sorta resembled a routine before we started full-time travel… well, it went right out the RV window as I traveled down I-40W.

 I have happily fallen into embracing my whirlwind, routineless life.

 Sure, you can have a routine while traveling… kinda.
 If you’re that kind of person, I suppose.

 But even with the most well thought out, planned, schemed and dreamed up plans… Shit happens.
 In my entire year of traveling, I can think of maybe 2 trips that went 100% according to plan.

 I actually think that having a natural aversion to routine has made me more adaptable to the full-time travel lifestyle.
 I would probably have lost it a few times when what I had planned was messed up.

-Now we know not to set anything in stone – we don’t make long-term plans and commitment aren’t really in my vocabulary anymore.
+Now I know not to set anything in stone – I don’t make long-term plans and commitment isn't really in my vocabulary anymore.

-Still, we prefer to travel on certain days, grocery shop on certain days, and sight-see on certain days to avoid crowds… But as far as a time and itinerary, it’s best we just go with the flow.
+Still, I prefer to travel on certain days, grocery shop on certain days, and sight-see on certain days to avoid crowds… But as far as a time and itinerary, it’s best I just go with the flow.

 Life is a lot less frustrating when you go with the flow instead of trying to adhere to a rigid schedule.